 That duty of care extends beyond being vigilant against bullying.
 If a child is struggling to keep up with their work, is depressed about their looks or weight, is suffering from problems outside of school, or is showing signs of extreme behavior, they can step in and try to help the situation.

-With this app, a child’s frustrations can be taken out away from the gaze of both teachers and parents.
-For example, one user in Michigan claimed that they were going to bring a gun to school.
-It resulted in a police and FBI investigation before being eventually cleared as a hoax.
-The comment’s author was never uncovered.
+With this app, a child can take their frustrations out from the gaze of both teachers and parents.
+For example, as reported by Recode one user in Michigan claimed they were going to bring a gun to school.
+This resulted in a police and FBI investigation before being eventually cleared as a hoax.
+The authorities never discovered the comment’s author.

 3. Age/School Verification

-Yes, there are stricter controls in place in terms of verifying a user’s age and school – but the main tool for the verifications is still Facebook.
+Yes, there are stricter controls in place in terms of verifying a user’s age and school—but the main tool for verification is still Facebook.

 This is clearly a recipe for disaster.
-Children can easily lie about their credentials on Zuckerberg’s network – it already has a problem with underage users.
+Children can easily lie about their credentials on Mark Zuckerberg’s network—it already has a problem with underage users.
 This could potentially grant them access to the message boards of friends’ (or enemies’) schools where they could wreak anonymous havoc.

 4. Personal Details